AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="Text-areaBox"></a>

 ### text.areaBox : <code>?{width:number, height:number}</code>
+**Deprecated**: XD 34 - Please use [`layoutBox`](#Text-layoutBox) which supports all text types.

-Null for point text.
+Null for point text and starting with XD 34 null for auto height text.
 For area text, specifies the size of the rectangle within which text is wrapped and clipped.

 Changing point text to area text or vice versa will change the origin / anchor point of the text, thus changing its localBounds, but it will also automatically change the node's transform so its globalBounds and boundsInParent origins remain unchanged.